Jwala (goddess)

-The Legend
+Theology

 According to Hindu legend, in ancient times when demons lorded over the Himalaya mountains and harassed the gods, Vishnu led the gods to destroy the demons.
 They focused their strengths and caused huge flames to rise from the ground.
 From that fire, a young girl was born.
 She is regarded as Adishakti -- the first 'Shakti.'

 Known as Sati, the girl grew up in Prajapati Daksha's house and later became Shiva's consort.
 When her father insulted Shiva, she could not accept this and killed herself.
 When Shiva heard of his wife's death he was enraged.
 While holding Sati's body, he began stalking the three worlds.
 The other gods trembled before his wrath and appealed to Vishnu for help.
 Vishnu released a Sudarshan chakra that struck Sati's body and broke it.
 At the places where the pieces fell, the fifty-one sacred 'Shaktipeeths' came into being.

 Centuries ago, a cowherd found out that one of his cows never produced milk.
 He followed the cow to investigate the cause.
 He saw a girl coming out of the forest who drank the cow's milk, then disappeared in a flash of light.
 The cowherd went to the king and told him the story.
 The king knew the legend recounting that Sati's tongue had fallen in this area.
 The king tried without success to find that sacred spot.
 Some years later, the cowherd returned to the king to report that he had seen a flame burning in the mountains.
 The king found the spot and had a darshan (vision) of the holy flame.
 He ordered for a temple to be built there by Raja Bhumi Chand and arranged for priests to engage in regular worship.

 Jawalamukhi has been a pilgrimage centre for many years.
 According to legend, the Mughal Emperor Akbar visited the pilgrimage site and attempted to extinguish the eternal flames using an iron disk and diverting water, but the flames resisted all efforts.
 Akbar, initially skeptical of the deity's power, presented a golden parasol (chattar) at the shrine, where it transformed into an unknown metal.
 This incident deepened his belief.
 The shrine continues to attract thousands of pilgrims seeking spiritual fulfillment throughout the year.